ibm-cloud-docs/vpc/vsi_is_create_windows_custom_image.md

 You can create your own custom Windows-based image to deploy a virtual server instance in the {{site.data.keyword.vpc_short}} infrastructure.
 {:shortdesc}

+You can begin with an image template from the {{site.data.keyword.cloud_notm}} classic infrastructure.
+For more information, see [Migrating a virtual server from the classic infrastructure](/docs/vpc?topic=vpc-migrate-vsi-to-vpc).
+{: tip}

 Your image must adhere to the following custom image requirements:
 * Contains a single file or volume